arez/arez/README.md

 # Credit

 * The toolkit began life as an attempt to port [Mobx](https://mobx.js.org/) to java.
-Not all of the Mobx primitives make sense in a java world and there were places where it was felt that we could improve on the Mobx model in our environment so the "port" was thrown out and it became a reimplementation of similar concepts.
+Not all of the Mobx primitives make sense in a java world.
+There were also places where it was felt that we could improve on the Mobx model, at least in our environment.
+The idea of a "port" was discarded and it became a reimplementation of similar concepts.
 However there are some places (i.e. `Transaction.completeTracking()`) where the Mobx heritage is clear.
 Credit goes to Michel Weststrate and the Mobx team for their amazing conceptual model and some inspirational talks.

 * Other frameworks that influenced the development of Arez include;
   - [Meteor Tracker](https://docs.meteor.com/api/tracker.html)